 Myrtleberry has fishing rights from the garden, indicated as private on the map below.

-The Environment Agency has announced continued restrictions to the fishery on the East Lyn River for the 2017 season.
+The Environment Agency has announced continued restrictions to the fishery on the East Lyn River since their introduction in 2017.
 These are deemed necessary due to disease issues affecting salmon and sea trout in the river and the observed decrease in juvenile salmon recruitment in recent seasons.
 The aim is to limit impacts from angling on the migratory fish stocks in the East Lyn, whilst they are under increased pressure.
 No additional regulations have been placed on the trout fishery, as there have not been any observed problems with disease in resident brown trout.